Advanced Certificate in Public Library Administration

 - LIS 704 Public Library Facilities; Automation Systems and Telecommunications

 The lead instructor and originator of the program is Gerald Nichols, director of the Palmer Institute for Public Library Organization and Management.
-Mr. Nichols, former director of the Suffolk Cooperative Library System, brings more than 35 years of public library administrative experience to the program.
-A variety of qualified faculty and outside experts and specialists in the areas of law, accounting, labor relations, facilities services, and computer hardware and software supplement the teaching staff.
-The goal of this rigorous program is to equip practicing librarians with the specific means to handle management challenges in the public libraries today.
+Mr. Nichols, former director of the Suffolk Cooperative Library System, brings nearly 40 years of public library administrative experience to the program.
+A variety of qualified faculty and outside experts and specialists in the areas of law, accounting, labor relations, facilities services, and library techologies supplement the teaching staff.
+The goal of this rigorous program is to equip practicing librarians with the specific means to handle management challenges in today's public libraries.

-Entrance to the Certificate of Advanced Studies in Public Library Administration is limited to working professionals who either hold, or aspire to, executive management positions in the public libraries.
-All applicants should hold a relevant master’s degree (the Master of Science in Library and Information Science – M.L.S. or M.S.L.I.S.) and a minimum of two years experience in public libraries.
-The Public Library Administrator’s Certificate is designed as a post-M.L.S. “cohort” program, where students register with the intent to complete all five courses as a group.
-The program is often coordinated with regional public library organizations acting as partners with the Palmer School to assure a focused and meaningful educational experience for the participants.
-Interested individuals should contact Gerry Nichols at the Palmer School for more information.
+Entrance to the Certificate of Advanced Studies in Public Library Administration is limited to working professionals who either hold, or aspire to, executive management positions in public libraries.
+All applicants should hold a relevant master’s degree (the Master of Science in Library and Information Science – M.S.L.I.S.) and a minimum of two years experience in public libraries.
+The Public Library Administrator’s Certificate is designed as a post-M.S.L.I.S “cohort” program, where students register with the intent to complete all five courses as a group (LIS700-704).
+The program is often coordinated with regional public library systems acting as partners with the Palmer School to assure a focused and meaningful educational experience for the participants.
+For more information on admission to the program, contact Gerald Nichols at 516-299-2867 or email email@example.com.

 The Certificate of Advanced Studies in Public Library Administration is offered at public library systems throughout the state of New York, including Queens Library, Westchester Library System, Mid-Hudson Library System, Buffalo & Erie County Public Library, Nassau Library System and the Suffolk Cooperative Library System.